MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 4. Choose the **Get Shopify Locations** action to import all the locations defined in Shopify.
 You can find them in the [**Locations**](https://www.shopify.com/admin/settings/locations) settings in your **Shopify Admin**.
 5. In the **Location Filter** field, add locations if you want to include inventory from specific locations only.
 So, you could enter *EAST|WEST* to make the inventory from only these two locations available for sales via the online shop.
 6. Select the stock calculation method to use for the selected Shopify locations.
-7. Enable **Default** if you want location to be used for creation of Inventory records and participate in the inventory synchronization.
+7. Enable **Default Product Location** if you want location to be used for creation of Inventory records and participate in the inventory synchronization.

 You can initialize inventory synchronization in the two ways described below.